inductiva/inductiva/tutorials/pinns/heat-3-PINN.md

 **Reviewers**: Fábio Cruz

-In the [debut]({% post_url 2022-02-14-heat-1-an-introduction %}) of this
-3-post series, where we intend to showcase the power of Neural Networks to solve differential equations, we introduced you to the equation that serves as our prototypical example (*the Heat Equation*) and to the general setup we will use throughout (a 2D plate with edges kept at fixed temperatures).

-At this initial stage, we showcased a **classical algorithm** comprised of a set of *numerical routines* to solve the Heat Equation.
-It consisted in *discretizing* the differential operators and thus obtaining an estimate which approximates the solution at specific positions and times (remember the term Finite Differences Method?)

-At the very end of that post, we motivated for the importance of reaching fast *computation runtimes* and how they can become a bottleneck for *large optimization problems*.

 As our scientific and technological needs evolve, it is not unrealistic to expect problems depending on solving *billions* of partial differential equations (PDEs) with hundreds of variables and defined on high-dimensional spaces with hard boundaries constraints.

 Can Deep Learning lend us a hand in this regard?
 Let's find out!

-# Heat #2: The Heat Equation (and a Physics-Informed Neural Network)

 Employing a disruptive ethos, in this post we will *hopefully* convince you that there is a whole lot of potential stemming from **Deep Learning** (DL) methods